 Gentle Giant: Outright stated to have been one in his past and, as much as he tries, it still shows through in the game.

 Huge Guy, Tiny Girl: Based on how big his daughter and mother-in-law are, he and his wife were definitely this.

 Meaningful Epithet: "The Black Lion".
-He could only live up to its image more if he was an genuine big cat.
+He could only live up to this more if he were a genuine big cat.